-These men's and women's circles were a regular part of the process at the Circle of the Heart School of Wholeness founded and led by Michael Young in Asheville, North Carolina.
+These Men’s and Women’s circles were a regular part of the process at the Circle of the Heart School of Wholeness founded and led by Michael Young in Asheville, North Carolina.

-Originally, yin and yang were not meant to apply to the sexes of mankind.
+Originally, Yin and Yang were not meant to apply to the sexes of mankind.
 The earliest relics depict an attempt to describe opposites.
-The day is full of light, and night is absent of light, or the sunny side of the mountain is bright while the shady side lives in shadow, are a more apt description of early yin/yang.
+The day is full of light and night is absent of light or the sunny side of the mountain is bright while the shady side lives in shadow are a more apt description of early Yin/Yang.

 Why are male and female seen as opposites?

-Carl Jung, in his observations of human psychology, described the hidden male within the female as animus and the hidden female within the male as anima.
-Jung believed women and men predominantly associated with their female or male energy but that each had within them the opposing energy in some degree.
+Carl Jung, in his observations of human psychology described the hidden male within the female as Animus and the hidden female within the male as Anima.
+Jung believed that Women and Men predominantly associated with their female or male energy but that each had within them the opposing energy in some degree.
 These hidden and opposing energies created the opportunity for movement.
-In Jung’s world, male energies were associated with action, power, and the abstract while female energies encompassed creativity, passivity, and receptivity.
+In Jung’s world, male energies were associated with action, power and the abstract while female energies encompassed creativity, passivity and receptivity.
 It is easy to see, for example, that action(male) would be less effective without creativity (female).
-We house these energies within ourselves so we may complete the circle ourselves.
+We house these energies within ourselves so that we may complete the circle ourselves.

 Herein lay the crux to our understanding.
 Some of us started this exploration thinking of ourselves as either male or female.
 Perhaps we were bludgeoned by the power of societal definitions of the sexes.

-The symbol of yin and yang, the black and white swirl within a circle with a dot of the opposite color in each, gave us a clue that we are not at all black and white.
+The symbol of Yin and Yang, the black and white swirl within a circle with a dot of the opposite color in each, gave us a clue that we are not at all black and white.

 What is the truth about male and female energies?
-To find the answer, we had to strip away images of men and women as portrayed in movies, television, and the news.
-The man or woman of today’s media is not a depiction of the divine, and we cannot find truth there.
+To find the answer, we had to strip away images of men and women as portrayed in movies, television and the news.
+The man or woman of today’s media is not a depiction of the divine and we cannot find truth there.

 When we choose to identify with one energy/quality over another, we further that imbalance.

 Imagine a shower head above you.
-In front of you there are knobs for masculine and feminine "water."
+In front of you there are knobs for masculine and feminine ‘water.’
 Reach out and turn on the divine water, allowing it to flow over and into you.
 Notice how the water easily reaches some places within you and that perhaps there are areas of resistance.
-Invite those resisting areas to open and allow the flow of divine energy.
+Invite those resisting areas to open and allow the flow of Divine Energy.

 Now imagine you are completely full of the divine masculine and feminine water.
 Allow the energies to mix from side to side and top to bottom.
 Notice the feeling of fullness.
 Embody the following mantra:

 You are a being of light and energy.
-Masculine and feminine energies fill you, and it is through these energies that action is possible.
+Masculine and feminine energies fill you and it is through these energies that action is possible.

-Our men’s and women’s circles set out with a simple purpose: Discover the divine qualities of male and female energies.
-Through meditation, practice of qigong, shamanic journeys, study of Kabbalah, and dialectic conversation, we found ourselves seated at the fire feeling and describing these opposed yet complimentary energies.
+Our men’s and women’s circles set out with a simple purpose, discover the divine qualities of male and female energies.
+Through meditation, practice of Qigong, shamanic journeys, study of Kabbalah and dialectic conversation we found ourselves seated at the fire feeling and describing these opposed yet complimentary energies.

-We also learned we were not universally strong in all of these qualities.
-As any human seeking wholeness, we must journey toward our goal.
+We also learned that we were not universally strong in all of these qualities.
+As any human seeking wholeness, we must journey towards our goal.
 Knowing of the existence of these energies and their qualities is perhaps the first step.
 We need to nurture our strengths and grow where we are weak.
 This is evolution.

-To help you on your journey, check out these videos, explore the divine feminine Shamans of the Himalayas, embody the modern divine feminine in Urban Priestess, and expand your mind on the quest for the divine masculine and feminine in Mind Shift – Psychedelics and Religion.
+To help you on your journey, check out these videos, explore the divine feminine Shamans Of The Himalayas, embody the modern divine feminine in Urban Priestess and expand your mind on the quest for the divine masculine and feminine in Mind Shift – Psychedelics And Religion.